JuliaRobotics/DistributedFactorGraphs.jl/docs/src/BuildingGraphs.md

 ## Initializing a Graph

 DFG graphs can be built using various drivers (different representations of the underlying graph).
 At the moment DFG supports 2 drivers:
-- GraphsDFG: An in-memory graph that uses LightGraphs.jl for representing the graph.
+- GraphsDFG: An in-memory graph that uses Graphs.jl for representing the graph.
 - CloudGraphs: A database-driven graph that uses Neo4j.jl for interacting with the graph.

 In general the in-memory drivers are used for building and solving graphs, and CloudGraphs is used for persisting in-memory graphs into a database.